Exploring the Macroscopic Properties and Nonradial Oscillations of Proto-Neutron Stars: Effects of Temperature, Entropy, and Lepton Fraction: Formalism

 \subsection{Temperature dependent Equation of state}

-We take into account matter composed of baryons and leptons at certain temperatures $T$, baryon density $\rho_{B}$, and lepton fraction $Y_{l}$.
-The exchange of different mesons serves as a model for the interaction of baryons in the relativistic field theory\cite{WALECKA1974491,BOGUTA1977413,serot1997recent,PhysRevC.90.044305}.The Lagrangian for a temperature-dependent RMF model can be written as:
+In our study, we take into account matter composed of baryons and leptons at certain temperatures $T$, baryon density $\rho_{B}$, and lepton fraction $Y_{l}$.
+The exchange of different mesons serves as a model for the interaction of baryons in the relativistic field theory~\citep{WALECKA1974491, BOGUTA1977413, Serot_1997, PhysRevC.90.044305}.
+We have incorporated and adapted this formalism from earlier research \citep{Kochankovski_2022}.
+The Lagrangian for a temperature-dependent RMF model can be written as: